-CSSA operational risk is low.
+CSSA operational risk is considered to be low.
 CSSA mitigates its operational risk by applying good corporate governance practices to promote a well-controlled environment.
 CSSA corporate governance practices involve regular local management meetings, Board and Sub-Board committee meetings to escalate issues and risks for resolutions.
-CSSA is also a subject to Credit Suisse annual internal audit as required by the CMA.
+CSSA is also a subject to Credit Suisse internal audit as required by the CMA.
 Credit Suisse Internal Audit reviews the entities businesses and shared services functions local practices against best practices and standards to ensure that all types of risks including operational risks are mitigated to the extent possible.
+The Internal Audit team continues to closely engage with the local management and remain informed of changes in the regulatory landscape and material developments related to the entity